 Covid-19 & Online Lessons

-Music lessons via video have been around for quite some time!
-I have experience teaching online with good results and found there were actually some advantages such as no travel needed to attend lessons, and students always have their music (It’s not left on the bus or in the car!).
+I have been teaching online (since 24th March 2020) with good results and have found there are actually some advantages such as no travel needed to attend lessons, and students always have their music (It’s not left on the bus or in the car!).

 The following will apply:

-We will be sitting side by side just as we normally would - only it will be in cyberspace!
+We sit side by side just as we normally would - only we are in cyberspace!

 Please set up your device or webcam at one end of the piano so that your hands can be seen.
 You will need to have it supported upright on a stool or table high enough to see the keys.

 If using a mobile phone, stand the phone upright at the end of the piano looking along the keyboard.
 Place a small object in front to stop it slipping.